 - 15 percent cash back (up to $10) at a seafood restaurant in Florida

 I was excited when I first heard GetUpside offers cash back at grocery stores since food is one of my family’s most significant spending categories.
 But this is the most limited of GetUpside’s three classifications.
 I can’t find any participating merchants in my area.

 Hopefully, you’ll have better luck.
 Piggly Wiggly, Gelson’s, Vicente Foods and Cardenas Markets are some of the grocery brands listed on GetUpside’s website.
 I found a couple of Cardenas Markets locations in the San Francisco Bay Area that advertise a whopping 23 and 21 percent cash back, respectively, but again the cap is just $10.

 Don’t get me wrong: I’ll take a free 10 bucks, but my family often spends $300 per week on groceries, so I’d love to get 23 percent off that.

 The bottom line

-I don’t see a lot of savings opportunities when I peruse GetUpside’s available deals near me, but you might fare better.
-And hopefully, GetUpside will continue to add more participating merchants.
-It’s free for users, so there’s no downside to signing up.
-Right now, though, my opinion is that this sounds better than it really is.
+I don’t see a lot of savings opportunities when I peruse GetUpside’s available deals near me.
+It also concerns me that the app isn’t showing the latest gas prices.
+While you might fare better, my opinion is that GetUpside sounds better than it really is.